Deinonychus: Bite force

 Bite force estimates for Deinonychus were first produced in 2005, based on reconstructed jaw musculature.
 This study concluded that Deinonychus likely had a maximum bite force only 15% that of the modern American alligator.
 A 2010 study by Paul Gignac and colleagues attempted to estimate the bite force based directly on newly discovered Deinonychus tooth puncture marks in the bones of a Tenontosaurus.
-These puncture marks came from a large individual and provided the first evidence that large Deinonychus could bite through bone.
-Using the tooth marks, Gignac's team were able to determine that the bite force of Deinonychus was significantly higher than earlier studies had once estimated by biomechanical studies alone.
-They found the bite force of Deinonychus to be between 4,100 to 8,200 newtons, greater than living carnivorous mammals including the hyena, and equivalent to a similarly-sized alligator.
+These puncture marks came from a large individual, and provided the first evidence that large Deinonychus could bite through bone.
+Using the tooth marks, Gignac's team were able to determine that the bite force of Deinonychus was significantly higher than earlier studies had estimated by biomechanical studies alone.
+They found the bite force of Deinonychus to be between 4,100 and 8,200 newtons, greater than living carnivorous mammals including the hyena, and equivalent to a similarly-sized alligator.

+However, this estimate has come into question, as it was based on bite marks rather than a Deinonychus skull.
+A recent 2022 study used a Deinonychus skull for their estimate and calculated 706 N.

-Gignac and colleagues also noted, however, that bone puncture marks from Deinonychus are relatively rare, and unlike larger theropods with many known puncture marks like Tyrannosaurus, Deinonychus probably did not frequently bite through or eat the bones of its prey.
+Gignac and colleagues also noted, however, that bone puncture marks from Deinonychus are relatively rare, and unlike larger theropods with many known puncture marks like Tyrannosaurus, Deinonychus probably did not frequently bite through or eat bone.
 Instead, they probably used their strong bite force for defense or to capture prey, rather than for feeding.

+A 2024 study by Tse, Miller, and Pittman et al., focusing on the skull morphology and bite forces of various dromaeosaurids discovered that Deinonychus, the largest taxon examined, had a skull that was well adapted to hunting of large vertebrates and delivering powerful bites to prey alongside Dromaeosaurus, to which it was compared.
+In this study, Deinonychus represented the most extreme specializations compared to other dromaeosaurids when it came to its adaptations.
+The same study also revealed that Deinonychus' skull was less resistant to bite forces than that of Velociraptor, which apparently was engaging in more scavenging behavior, suggesting high bite force resistance was more common in dromaeosaurid taxa that were obtaining food through scavenging more than engaging in active predation.
+It is also suggested in these findings that Deinonychus may have fed by using neck-driven pullback movements to dismember carcasses when feeding, akin to modern varanid lizards.